stzouras/Seattle_Airbnb/README.md

 # Results
-The output of the analysis shows that mainstream machine learning techniques (such as clustering and non-linear regression) can reveal patterns that exist in teh data and can be used to streamline decision making
+The output of the analysis shows that mainstream machine learning techniques (such as clustering and non-linear regression) can reveal patterns that exist in the data, these inferences can be used to streamline decision making